List of best-selling albums in South Korea

-The Korea Video & Record Distributors Association (KVRDA) published the first South Korean sales charts, tallying album sales figures for the month of August and the March–August semester, on September 10, 1998.
-Between 1999 and 2007, the Music Industry Association of Korea (MIAK) published monthly charts, with fifty chart positions and detailed sales for each album.
+The Music Industry Association of Korea (MIAK) published the first South Korean sales charts, tallying album sales figures for the month of August and the March–August semester, on September 10, 1998.
+It published monthly charts until 2008, with fifty chart positions and detailed sales for each album.
 Following the sharp decline of domestic music sales in the 21st century, the Korea Music Content Association (KMCA) introduced the Gaon Album Chart in February 2010, which included a detailed breakdown of online chart data.
 The KMCA began awarding sales certifications for albums in April 2018—only albums released after January 1, 2018 are eligible.
 Certifications are not included in this list, because the Gaon Music Chart publishes detailed album sales.

-All albums that have sold over one million copies in South Korea are by Korean artists, with the exception of Whitney Houston's The Bodyguard (1992), Mariah Carey's Music Box (1993), NCT Wish's Poppop (2025) and Color (2025) and &Team's Back to Life (2025).
+All albums that have sold over one million copies in South Korea are by Korean artists, with the exception of Whitney Houston's The Bodyguard (1992), Mariah Carey's Music Box (1993), two albums by &Team's Back to Life (2025) and We on Fire (2026), three albums by NCT Wish's - Poppop (2025), Color (2025) and Ode to Love (2026).

 BTS is the act with the most million-selling albums, having twelve, followed by Seventeen, with eleven.
 In 2017, BTS' Love Yourself: Her became the first album released since 2001 to sell over 1 million copies, while in 2018 the band's Love Yourself: Answer became the first to sell over 2 million copies since 2000.
 In 2019, the band's Map of the Soul: Persona became the first album to sell over 3 million copies since 1997.
 This was followed by Map of the Soul: 7, which became the first album in chart history to surpass 4 and 5 million sales, in 2020 and 2022 respectively.

 Seventeen's FML became the first album to sell over 6 million copies in Korean history, while their following album Seventeenth Heaven also achieved significant sales success, exceeding 5 million copies in its first week of release, becoming the second best selling album in Korean history.